 Unlike the official SCC arbitration cost calculator, an authoritative tool to determine administrative fees and arbitrator fees for SCC arbitrations, this SCC arbitration cost calculator determines the same administrative and arbitrator fees for ordinary and expedited SCC arbitrations, using the 2020 Schedule of Costs for ordinary and expedited arbitrations, while also automatically estimating all other costs per SCC arbitration, including legal fees, expert fees and anticipated witness, management and other party costs, from the filing of a Request for Arbitration through the rendering of a Final Award.

 This is useful, as the majority of SCC arbitration costs do not relate to administrative and arbitrator fees, but instead to party costs, including especially legal fees and expert fees.
-Appendix IV of the SCC Arbitration Rules contains the 2017 Schedule of Costs and may be downloaded here.
-All assumptions used in this SCC arbitration cost calculator are listed below.
+The assumptions used in this SCC arbitration cost calculator are listed below.

 ** The following underlying assumptions are used in this automatic cost calculator:

-- SCC administrative fees and Arbitral Tribunal fees are based on the 2017 Schedule of Costs for ordinary and expedited arbitrations administered in accordance with the 2017 SCC Arbitration Rules and the 2017 Rules for Expedited Arbitrations.
+- SCC administrative fees and arbitral tribunal fees are based on the 2020 Schedule of Costs for ordinary and expedited arbitrations.
 Results should be identical to the official SCC Cost Calculator.

 - Like the official SCC Cost Calculator, this calculator is limited to amounts in disputes of up to EUR 100,000,000.
 For higher amounts, fees are in fact determined by the SCC Board on a case-by-case basis.